abraunegg/onedrive/docs/USAGE.md

 ### How to sync shared folders (OneDrive Business or Office 365)
 Refer to [./BusinessSharedFolders.md](BusinessSharedFolders.md) for configuration assistance.

+Do not use the 'Add shortcut to My files' from the OneDrive web based interface to add a 'shortcut' to your shared folder.
+This shortcut is not supported by the OneDrive API, thus it cannot be used.

 ### How to sync sharePoint / Office 365 Shared Libraries
 Refer to [./SharePoint-Shared-Libraries.md](SharePoint-Shared-Libraries.md) for configuration assistance.